 Since 2013, ENORI has worked to improve the seabed for oysters and their larvae through the addition of hundreds of tonnes of “cultch” – gravel and shell – and has boosted the mature broodstock population through the addition of tens of thousands of adult oysters.

-BLUE has supported the project by hiring a coordinator, Matt Utley, to drive the restoration programme.
-BLUE also supports the project through the purchase of cultch, 420 tonnes of which were added in 2019.
+Blue Marine has supported the project by hiring a coordinator, Matt Utley, to drive the restoration programme.
+Blue Marine also supports the project through the purchase of cultch, 420 tonnes of which were added in 2019.

 69,000 oysters restored across 12 sites